 If you are behind a proxy, Spine can be configured

 to use your proxy server.

-The server is located on the east coast of the USA.
-If you are located in China or your Internet connection to the server is very slow, you may just need to try multiple times or try again later.
+The servers are located in Japan and Europe.
+If you are located in China or your internet connection to the servers is very slow, you may just need to try multiple times or try again later.

 Why doesn't the OK button appear after I enter my activation code?

 If you are entering the activation code for the first time, be sure to copy and paste the code so there can't be any typos.